epfl-ml4ed/interpretcc/README.md

 # InterpretCC
 This repository is the official implementation of the preprint entitled ["InterpretCC: Conditional Computation for Inherently Interpretable Neural Networks"](https://arxiv.org/abs/2402.02933) written by [Vinitra Swamy](http://github.com/vinitra), [Julian Blackwell](https://ch.linkedin.com/in/julian-blackwell-93407a13b), [Jibril Frej](https://github.com/Jibril-Frej), [Martin Jaggi](https://github.com/martinjaggi), and [Tanja Käser](https://people.epfl.ch/tanja.kaeser/?lang=en).

+InterpretCC (interpretable conditional computation) is a family of interpretable-by-design neural networks that guarantee human-centric interpretability while maintaining comparable performance to state-of-the-art models by adaptively and sparsely activating features before prediction.
+We extend this idea into an interpretable mixture-of-experts model that allows humans to specify topics of interest, discretely separates the feature space for each data point into topical subnetworks, and adaptively and sparsely activates these topical subnetworks.
+We demonstrate variations of the InterpretCC architecture for text and tabular data across several real-world benchmarks: six online education courses, news classification, breast cancer diagnosis, and review sentiment.

+## Repository Structure

 Experiments are located in `notebooks/`, corresponding directly to the three model variations (feature gating, MoE gated routing, MoE top-k routing) mentioned in the paper.
 The full pipeline is included for the AG News dataset.
+The InterpretCC models were written in PyTorch.

+We also provide a modularized TensorFlow implementation of InterpretCC in the `scripts/` folder, including more variations from the Appendix education experiments.
 For more information about each experiment, please reference the paper directly.
-These models were written in PyTorch.

-We also provide a modularized TensorFlow implementation including more variations from the Appendix experiments found in `scripts/`.

 Public datasets used in the InterpretCC experiments (AG News, Breast Cancer Diagnosis, SST 2) are included in the `data/` folder.
 It also includes [a pickle file](data/ddc_subcategories.pkl) of the Dewey Decimal Categories used for text routing.